PROJECT CASE STUDY

 The HSECare App

-Okay, so after we had a solid vision for the HSE website, the next exciting step was thinking about the HSECare mobile app.
-I envisioned the app having the potential to be even more powerful and personalized than the website, leveraging all the features that smartphones offer.
+Now, so after we had a solid vision for the HSE website, the next exciting step was thinking about the HSECare mobile app.
+I envisioned the app having the potential to be even more powerful and personalized than the website.

 Homepage and Search